What are the benefits of a tobacco-free company ?

 Companies are more and more concerned by their employees’ health.
 Like Piala, a lot of companies invest in awareness programs concerning tobacco at work.
 In China, Hong Kong Council on Smoking and Health (COSH) had organized the “Smoke-free Workplace Leading Company Awards”, a campaign that attracted more than 200 forward-looking companies.
 This initiative demonstrates the concern of business leaders in getting involved in tobacco control and thus in the health of all their employees.
 As a matter of fact, anti-tobacco programs do not only target smokers, but also nonsmokers, exposed to their colleagues’ side stream smoke.

 Smoking at work has a real cost for companies.
 Regular smoking breaks, sick leaves as well as difficulties concentrating, more frequent for smokers than for nonsmokers, are all contributing factors to the drop in performance of the employees and, consequently, to the decreased productivity of the business.
-According to a study from the Ohio University (2013), taking into account the staff absenteeism and the social charges, a smoker costs on average 52000€ per year to their company.
+According to a study from the Ohio University (2013), taking into account the staff absenteeism and the social charges, a smoker costs 52000€ per year on average to their company.
 The employees’ health thus has a real impact on both their wellness and motivation, and the company’s productivity.

 A smoke-free policy gives a good image of the company.
 Besides a rise in productivity, a company that establishes non-smoking measures promotes itself as a responsible and engaged organization for its employees, but also for its customers and external partners.